thejud/text-processing-cookbook/README.md

 ### ag - the silver searcher

-[ag - AKA the silver searcher](https://github.com/ggreer/the_silver_searcher) is a fast, flexible grep alternative to grep forcused on powerful searches with perl-compatible regular expressions and common default options like recursive search, avoiding .git files, and a few other nice features.
+[ag - AKA the silver searcher](https://github.com/ggreer/the_silver_searcher) is a fast, flexible alternative to grep forcused on powerful searches with perl-compatible regular expressions and common default options like recursive search, avoiding .git files, and a few other nice features.